HTGenomeAnalysisUnit/nf-pipeline-regenie/README.md

    | tail -n+3 | cut -f3,4 | sed '$d' > ${prefix}.snplist
    ```

 **IMPORTANT FOR BGEN INPUT:** When using BGEN input, make sure that the sample ID in the BGEN can match FID + IID present in the covariates and phenotype input files, otherwise the pipeline will fail.
 You can provide a `.sample` file to have better control on the sample IDs.

+Given the input file `my_dataset.bgen` if a file named `my_dataset.sample` is present, this will be used automatically by the pipeline.
+Otherwise, the user can provide an alternative sample file using the parameter `regenie_sample_file`.

 #### Use a single bgen / VCF as input